What do we want our students to learn?

 You can learn to be smart.

-The above questions and statements were at the core of my instructional belief system during my years as an elementary principal.
+The above questions and key messages were at the core of my instructional belief system during my years as an elementary principal.
 I shared them with my staff and our parents at the beginning of and during every school year.
 There are some things that are worth asking and repeating.

 What do we want our students to learn?
 How will we know they learned it?
 What will we do if they already know it or if they didn’t learn it?
 If a school staff doesn’t know the answers to these questions, the instructional program will be directionless and without rigor.
 A framework for learning will be missing and student achievement will suffer.
 If a school staff has the end in mind, if they know what they want their students to learn and know how they will assess if the students have met those goals, then there is a road map for instruction, re-teaching and acceleration.